gndd1221/Brain-Tumor-Image-Segmentation/yolo/README.md

 ```

 ## Usage
-Firsr, the origin dataset is COCO format(save as jasn), we change the COCO format dataset to YOLO format dataset(save as txt), then do next step
+Firsr, the origin dataset is COCO format(save as json), we change the COCO format dataset to YOLO format dataset(save as txt), then do next step

 run the yolov8.ipynb